John Wesley Prowers: Businessman

-After living first at Bent's Fort, John and his wife operated a stagecoach station at their home in Caddoa, Colorado.
+After living first at Bent's Fort, John and his wife operated a stagecoach station at their home in Caddoa.
 During the winter, they boarded mules and horses for Fort Lyon and in the summer grew vegetables for the military.
 They also sold horses and livestock to the fort.
 In the spring of 1867, a flood of the Arkansas River nearly destroyed the fort.
 It was moved 20 miles west and the Prowers moved to be closer to the new location.

-In 1867, the Prowers family established a two-story, 14-room house in Boggsville, Colorado.
+In 1867, the Prowers family established a two-story, 14-room house in Boggsville.
 The U-shaped building was the site of a stagecoach station, school, and general store.
 They raised cattle there.
 After 1870, Bent County's county office was located in the Prowers house, which served as Boggsville's town center.
 About that time, a school was established near the Prowers house.
 Established in 1869 with 21 students, it was the first public school in southeastern Colorado.
 Kit Carson was a neighbor there.